euhmeuh/all-we-need-is-if/README.md

 * All this code could have been implemented in Bash only.
 So if you don't want to install Racket, you can just refactor a bit the bash file to run the grep command itself and push the result in a csv file.
 I just felt like I wanted to code in Racket.

+* All this code could have been implemented in Racket only.
+So if you don't like Bash, just do the thing, you know.

 * You could setup a cron to keep track of your KPIs in real time!

 ## Is this a joke?